-For more information about TRIJARDY XR, including current prescribing information and Medication Guide, go to www.trijardyxr.com, or scan the code below, or call Boehringer Ingelheim Pharmaceuticals, Inc. at 1-800-542-6257 or (TTY) 1-800-459-9906.
+For more information about TRIJARDY XR, including current prescribing information and Medication Guide, go to www.trijardyxr.com, scan the code, or call Boehringer Ingelheim Pharmaceuticals, Inc. at 1-800-542-6257.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.